3 Travel Writing Tips that Can Boost Your Scene Setting Skills in Any Genre

 All the above lends itself to you seeing your travels more like a journalist than a tourist.
 Investigating places that the locals suggest instead of going to the tourist traps can make the difference between a lackluster piece that’s been done before and a travel article that puts a new spin on an old spot.

-Every Minnesotan I’ve spoken with would never be caught dead going to the Mall of America, but all my flight attendant colleagues rush over when we get a Minneapolis trip.
-For a change of pace, I dug around and discovered there was a Museum of Questionable Medical Devices there.
+Every Minnesotan I’ve spoken with would never be caught dead going to the Mall of America, but all my flight attendant colleagues would rush over whenever we’d get a Minneapolis trip.
+Unsatisfied, I asked about odd places to see and discovered there was a Museum of Questionable Medical Devices in Minneapolis.
+Ding.
+Ding.
+Ding.
+This is my kind of sightseeing.

 A shuttle driver in Houston, Texas asked me if he could take me to the mall once on my layover.
-I laughed because I had set my sights on the Museum of Funeral History instead.
+I laughed because I had set my sights on the Museum of Funeral History, instead.
+This museum should be on everyone’s bucket list—you will not be disappointed or depressed.

 Take the travel challenge and see how it affects your other writing.
 Don’t go into a destination (setting) with an itinerary mapped out.
 Ask locals (characters) for suggestions.
-Or go somewhere you’ve been many times before, but investigate the least touristy spots.
-Now write a travel scene that doesn’t fit into the stereotype of that place.
+Or go somewhere you’ve been many times before and investigate it like a first-time traveler.
+Now write a scene that contradicts the stereotype of that place.

-Let me know how you've applied these travel writing tips to your fiction or memoir writing.
+How will you apply these travel writing tips to your fiction or memoir writing?